mayeths/mayeths/README.md

 ```

-Loving RISC-V and hot knowledge of computer science (like Virtual Machine, Compiler and Operating System, except Graphics, Network and Storage)
+Loving RISC-V and knowledge of computer science (like Virtual Machine, Compiler and Operating System, except Graphics, Network and Storage)

 Currently focusing on High Performance Computing area